A “Cheat Sheet” for Using Essential Oils Safely

 There is no one, single, company that has the market cornered on quality.
 Many companies provide high quality essential oils.
 These are indicated by the education and information they provide on their website, along with their products.
 They want you to learn how to use them safely.
 Clues they care about safe use of essential oils are: clearly noting the Latin name, chemotype (if applicable), country of origin, plant part used, and method of extraction.
 Reputable companies know the importance of providing this information.
 Latin name will indicate species – some of which are to be avoided if you are pregnant, and some simply have different therapeutic properties.
 Same with chemotype – different therapeutic properties are indicated.
 Country of origin can also indicate quality.
 Plant part used is important, as some are better than others (Cinnamon Bark and Cinnamon Leaf have different safety precautions).
 Method of extraction is important, as cold-pressed Lemon is phototoxic, where steam distilled Lemon is not.

 Remember, there are limited distillers, yet hundreds of websites selling essential oils.
 Most of them are coming from the same places and they will virtually all be effective.
 Companies that care about quality will run their own GC/MS tests, rejecting batches that are shown to be poor quality.
-They will continue to purchase from quality sources, not going by lowest price, which will be indicated in a more expensive end product.
+They will continue to purchase from quality sources, not going by lowest price, which can be indicated in a more expensive end product (but not always!).

 Excerpt taken from the e-report, Using Essential Oils Safely.
 FREE when you sign up for our newsletter here.